DV

 Strategy & risk

-DGRO tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while NOBL tracks S&P 500 Dividend Aristocrats Index with a dividend income approach.
-Beta is 0.7 for DGRO and 0.67 for NOBL, indicating NOBL is less volatile relative to the market.
+DGRO tracks Morningstar US Dividend Growth Index, while NOBL tracks S&P 500 Dividend Aristocrats Index.
+Beta is 0.67 for DGRO and 0.59 for NOBL, making NOBL the less volatile of the two by this measure.

 Fund details